Kenneth Goldman Rare Coins

 Rare Coin Expert Helps Fight Fraud

 Kenneth Goldman owns and operates his rare coin dealership, Kenneth Goldman Inc, in Needham, Massachusetts, and serves clients throughout Massachusetts and New England.
-In his more than 50 years as a numismatist, including 35 years as a member of the Professional Numismatics Guild, as well as a Life Member of the American Numismatic Assoc., he has become proficient in all matters related to rare coins.
+In his more than 50 years as a numismatist, as well as a Life Member of the American Numismatic Assoc. and many other leading organizations, he has become proficient in all matters related to rare coins.
 This expertise has been called into play by both the Federal Trade Commission and the New York Attorney General’s office, from which Kenneth Goldman has earned the title Qualified Appraiser.

 With the advent of television shopping channels and the Internet, opportunities have mushroomed for consumers to purchase valuable coins and build a collection without ever setting foot in a dealership or enjoying a face-to-face conversation with a seasoned numismatic professional.
 The problem with this, of course, is that shopping channels and the Internet have concurrently created countless opportunities for the unscrupulous to rip people off, capitalizing on their ignorance to pass off specimens of average quality and moderate worth (or less) as highly valuable and desirable items.

-Goldman’s appraisal services are in high demand throughout New England and the rest of the country, and he has also given expert testimony in court cases and arbitrations held by the Professional Numsimatics Guild, and others, helping people recover money lost to fraud or unreasonable charges.
+Goldman’s appraisal services are in high demand throughout New England and the rest of the country, and he has also given expert testimony in court cases for the Federal Trade Commission, New York State Attorney Generals Office and others, helping people recover money for fraudulent transactions. .
 Kenneth Goldman can be contacted at P.O.
 Box 920404, Needham, MA 02492.
 His phone number is 781-449-0058, and his email address is KenGoldman@aol.com.

 A Guide Book of U.S. Coins

-Kenneth Goldman is a professional collector & dealer of rare coins, 35 YEAR MEMBER OF THE PROFESSIONAL NUMISMATICS GUILD (PNG)and president of Kenneth Goldman, Inc., an expert rare coin appraisal service established in 1976.
+Kenneth Goldman is a professional collector & dealer of rare coins, and president of Kenneth Goldman, Inc., an expert rare coin appraisal service established in 1976.
 As a dealer of rare coins, Kenneth Goldman has contributed since 1975 to the annual publication titled A Guidebook of United States Coins.
+Mr. Goldman joined the Professional Numismatics Guild in 1975 and received his 25 year membership award back in 2000.

 A Guide Book of United States Coins has been published for nearly seven decades, providing coin collectors and enthusiasts with a thorough and convenient resource for all of their coin history and coin pricing needs.
 Known more commonly as The Redbook due to its distinctly colored cover, the guide book has been carefully designed with a spiral-bound spine so that the book can be laid completely flat on a table as collectors reference The Redbook while sifting through their personal collection.